gskril/ens-widgets/README.md

 - `name`: a preset name to register
 - `shadowless`: if true, the widget will not have a shadow
 - `theme`: easily choose between dark and light mode (defaults to light)
-- `trackingCode`: a 4-16 character unique string that will be included in the registration event for on-chain analytics
+- `trackingCode`: an ENS name that will be hashed and included in the transaction for on-chain analytics according to [ENSIP-14](https://docs.ens.domains/ens-improvement-proposals/ensip-14-platform-source-parameter)

 ```jsx
 import { RegistrationWidget } from 'ens-widgets'